Joe Martin (orangutan): 1915–1917: Breakout film and early work

 With few exceptions, Joe Martin's short comedies are all believed to be lost films.
 As such, most (Note: The confirmed survivors, all in the public domain and available online, are Detective Duck and Lady Baffles, Seven Years Bad Luck, Merry-Go-Round, The Adventures of Tarzan and a newsreel.
 Man and Beast may be in the Museum of Modern Art collection, and Monkey Stuff may be held by the British Film Institute.
 See Joe Martin (orangutan) filmography citations for catalog references for the possibly extant films.) of Joe Martin's film work, like many silent films, is known to film historians only through marketing materials, production stills, and media mentions.
 A portion of the Universal lot in the San Fernando Valley housed a wide array of performing animals; many silent-era animal scenes were shot in a central area of the Universal City Zoo called the arena.
 Joe Martin's breakout role was a two-reel short called Joe Martin Turns 'Em Loose "produced at the famous Universal City Zoo" and released in 1915.
-The film seems to have been a comedy about opening the animal cages at a zoo and sending a stampede of beasts after bystanding humans.
+In the film, Martin opens the animal cages at a local circus, sending a stampede after bystanding humans.
 Prior to the success of this film, Joe Martin was known as "Chimpanzee Charlie".